 Click here for detailed information on all of MESSENGER's propulsive activity from launch to the present.

-This final phase of flight operations, which began on 18 March 2013, includes such mission “firsts” as the observations of two comets and a low-altitude campaign, and will conclude with a high-speed Mercury surface impact on or about 28 March 2015.
-The lowest-altitude (periapsis) portion of each orbit descends throughout the Second Extended Mission (XM2) except during four mission-extending orbit-correction maneuvers (OCMs) that raise periapsis altitude and during two times per 88-day Mercury year when the change in periapsis altitude is close to zero.
-Without these periapsis-raising OCMs, forces acting on the spacecraft would cause the spacecraft to impact Mercury as early as 21 August 2014.
+This final phase of flight operations, which began on 18 March 2013, includes such mission “firsts” as the observations of two comets and a low-altitude campaign, and will conclude with a high-speed Mercury surface impact on or before 30 April 2015.
+The lowest-altitude (periapsis) portion of each orbit descends throughout the second extended mission (XM2) except during mission-extending orbit-correction maneuvers (OCMs) that raise periapsis altitude and during two times per 88-day Mercury year when the change in periapsis altitude is close to zero.
+Without these periapsis-raising OCMs, forces acting on the spacecraft would have caused the spacecraft to impact Mercury as early as 21 August 2014.

-The figure below shows the trend of declining periapsis altitude and movement of the periapsis point southward from the north polar region throughout XM2.
+The figure below shows the trend of declining periapsis altitude and movement of the periapsis point southward from the north polar region throughout the first two years of XM2.
 The figure also highlights the locations of hot seasons, when components of the spacecraft sheltered from direct sunlight are subjected to excessive heating from Mercury’s sunlit surface at low altitude.
-In December 2014 the spacecraft will experience a prolonged period when the Sun’s presence between Earth and Mercury (called solar conjunction) will degrade or prevent communication with the spacecraft.
+In December 2014 the spacecraft experienced a prolonged period when the Sun’s presence between Earth and Mercury (called solar conjunction) degraded or prevented communication with the spacecraft.
 Although additional solar conjunctions occur during the final two years of flight operations, the December 2014 solar conjunction is shown since it prevented OCM-11 from targeting a period when minimum altitude would remain near 25 km.
-In the figure below the red highlighted portions of each line, which denote solar incidence angle > 84°, indicate when the night side of Mercury limits opportunities to image much of Mercury’s surface.
-Labels such as “begin year 3” in the figure below measure the time elapsed, in Earth years, since the start of the spacecraft’s first orbit around Mercury.
+In the figure below, the red highlighted portions of each line, which denote solar incidence angle > 84°, indicate when the night side of Mercury limits opportunities to image much of Mercury’s surface.
+Labels such as “begin 3rd year” in the figure below measure the time elapsed, in Earth years, since the start of the spacecraft’s first orbit around Mercury.

-The 26 months from OCM-8 on 20 April 2012 to OCM-9 on 17 June 2014 is the longest time between orbit-altering propulsive maneuvers during the MESSENGER mission.
-Each OCM after OCM-8 not only raises periapsis altitude, but also increases orbit period – such that the time for each orbit of Mercury increases from 8h 0m before OCM-9 to 8h 17m after OCM-12.
-Each OCM targets a minimum altitude relative to the highest surface feature of 25 km after OCM-9, -10, and -11 and 15 km after OCM-12.
-The propellant depletion strategy during the final four OCMs includes exhausting nearly all remaining usable propellant in the second main fuel tank (OCM-10) and drawing nearly all of the estimated usable fuel from the auxiliary fuel tank (OCM-9, OCM-11, and OCM-12).
-As illustrated below, even the largest of the mission’s final four OCMs (OCM-11) has little change on the overall size and orientation of the spacecraft’s orbit.
-Each OCM must occur at the farthest point from Mercury in order to most efficiently raise altitude near periapsis.
-The date, spacecraft Mercury-relative velocity change (ΔV), and purpose of each of the final four OCMs appear in the table below.
+The 26 months from OCM-8 on 20 April 2012 to OCM-9 on 17 June 2014 constituted the longest time between orbit-altering propulsive maneuvers during the MESSENGER orbital mission phase.
+Each of OCM-9 through OCM-12 not only raised periapsis altitude but also increased orbit period – such that the time for each orbit of Mercury increased from 8h 0m before OCM-9 to 8h 17m after OCM-12.
+Each of OCMs 9 through 12 targeted a minimum altitude relative to the highest surface feature of 25 km after OCM-9, -10, and -11 and 15 km after OCM-12.
+The propellant depletion strategy during these four OCMs included exhausting nearly all remaining usable propellant in the second main fuel tank (OCM-10) and drawing most of the estimated usable fuel from the auxiliary fuel tank (OCM-9, OCM-11, and OCM-12).
+As illustrated below, even the largest of those four OCMs (OCM-11) had little change on the overall size and orientation of the spacecraft’s orbit.
+Each OCM occurred at the farthest point from Mercury, called apoapsis, in order to most efficiently raise altitude near periapsis.
+The date, spacecraft Mercury-relative velocity change (ΔV), and purpose of each of OCMs 9 through 12 appear in the table below.

 ||17 June 2014